sboday/edx-documentation/en_us/shared/manage_live_course/discussions.rst

 given permission to moderate or administer course discussions through a set of discussion administration roles.

+.. note:: Options for moderating discussions are only available when members of the discussion administrators work in a web browser.
+The edX mobile apps do not currently offer moderation options.

+.. note:: Not all options for moderating discussions are available when
+.. discussions are accessed using the edX mobile apps.
+For information about
+.. the differences between discussions on the edx.org site and in the mobile
+.. apps, see :ref:`Discussions on Mobile Apps`.

 .. note:: The course team members that you set up in Studio or on the Instructor Dashboard in the LMS are not granted discussion administration roles automatically.
 Only people who have a discussion administration role can view all of the discussion contributions, for example in courses using cohorts.

    Discussion administration roles must be explicitly granted to members of the course team for them to moderate or administer course discussions.
 The course author, and any team members with the Admin role, can grant discussion administration roles.
 For information about assigning discussion privileges, see :ref:`Assigning_discussion_roles`.

 .. _Organizing_discussions: